 Introducing a capacity market in Alberta means developing an energy system that is based on two separate markets, one in which “generators compete to sell their produced energy,” and another in which “generators compete for payments to keep generation capacity available to produce electricity when required.”
 Thereby, generators will receive two revenue streams (energy payments and capacity payments), which will help to lessen price volatility, stabilize electricity supply, attract more investment and innovation, and increase the need for generators to compete to provide the lowest costs.

 Capacity markets are already used around the globe (including in the U.K. and the U.S.).
 As a result of their widespread use, they’ve already been proven capable of maintaining price stability while also opening the door for both competition and innovation in the energy market.
-The Alberta Government’s aim is to introduce a capacity market in Alberta in order to facilitate both an increase in investment, which will lead to an increase in market competition, and an increase in diversification and innovation within the green energy sector, all while protecting consumers from price volatility.
-The capacity market is expected to be operational in 2021.
-In the meantime, the Government of Alberta has implemented a four-year electricity price cap on the Regulated Rate Option (RRO), effective as of June 1, 2017, in order to protect consumers from price volatility as the electricity market transitions.
+The Alberta Government aimed to introduce a capacity market in Alberta to facilitate both an increase in investment, which will lead to an increase in market competition, and an increase in diversification and innovation within the green energy sector, all while protecting consumers from price volatility.
+The capacity market was expected to be operational in 2021.
+In the meantime, the Government of Alberta implemented a four-year electricity price cap on the Regulated Rate Option (RRO)(now known as the Rate of Last Resort), which came into effect June 1, 2017, to protect consumers from price volatility as the electricity market transitions.